 In general, a simulation predicts a quantity of interest, \(Q\), given some set of input parameters \(P_i\) and constitutive functions \(f_j\), themselves functions of an independent variable \(z\) and input parameters \(N_k\):

 In the cases of interest here, \(Q\) will be the time averaged potential energy or pressure and \(f(z)\) the LJ potential as a function of interatomic distance used in the MD simulation.

-The most common form of UQ is concerned with uncertainty in simulation outputs arising from uncertainty in the input parameters.
+The problem of forward propagation in UQ is most commonly concerned with uncertainty in simulation outputs arising from uncertainty in the input parameters.
 This approach, while very valuable, ignores the fact that the functional forms used as constitutive laws are, almost invariably, approximate and lead to errors in the simulation.
 To quantify uncertainties with respect to input functions we utilize functional derivatives (Fr\'{e}chet derivatives) of the QoI with respect to the input functions.
 The FD can be written in differential form as: